Todd McFarlane's Spawn: Reception

-Some critics believe that the series was overshadowed by the poorly received film adaptation of Spawn, which also debuted in the summer of 1997.
+Some critics believe that the series was overshadowed by the poorly received film adaptation of Spawn, which also debuted in the summer of 1997, and had more of a promotional push behind it.
 It has achieved a small but loyal cult following who praise the animation, writing, voice acting, music, and dark tone, whereas the graphic violence and intentional unresolved cliffhanger has attracted criticism.
-Variety stated in 1997 that "It's as dark and complex as anything HBO has attempted in the live-action arena.
+Variety stated in July 1997 that "It's as dark and complex as anything HBO has attempted in the live-action arena.
 And visually, it's quite the stunner.
 HBO wanted different, and it surely got it."
-A more mixed review at the time came from The Dallas Morning News, they questioned why anyone would "want to subject themselves to such a relentlessly grim, gruesome dehumanizing experience."
-The Tampa Bay Times remarked that the first three episodes "unfold in a disjointed, abstract style that owes as much to the animated movie Heavy Metal as the Batman trilogy."
+A more mixed review came from The Dallas Morning News in June 1997, who questioned why anyone would "want to subject themselves to such a relentlessly grim, gruesome dehumanizing experience."
+The Tampa Bay Times remarked in 1997 that the first three episodes "unfold in a disjointed, abstract style that owes as much to the animated movie Heavy Metal as the Batman trilogy."
+Billboards Eileen Fitzpatrick stated in June 1997 that with the series, HBO were "attempting to capitalize on the growing market for adult-oriented animation now mainly limited to Japanese cartoons."
+In his 1997 review of the pilot episode, Charles Simon of the Los Angeles Times said the show was similar to violent anime, and labelled a scene where Spawn wrestles his rotting corpse as "gross".
+He added that, "media watchdog groups are going to have conniptions when they get a load of the show’s extreme violence — not to mention the scenes of smoking, drinking, profanity, nudity, sex and urination."

-NowThis News claimed it was "one of the most shocking shows on TV in the ‘90s" and that it "set a new bar for mature animation."
-Bloody Disgusting stated in 2018 that it was "still the character's best incarnation", while the Comic Book Herald commented in 2021 that "it almost plays like an adult extrapolation of Batman: The Animated Series".
-In 2017, CBR praised the show's music, stating "[Shirley] Walker’s work on Spawn takes the gothic elements of her Batman: The Animated Series compositions to an even darker place.
-The epic heroic themes are gone, replaced with long, low notes and eerie hints of ethereal threats lurking in the distance.
-Some of the more “adult” elements of the series were dismissed as juvenile attempts at maturity, but the score isn’t one of them.
-It’s moody beyond belief, the perfect musical companion for the bleakness of the series."

-Legacy
+In July 1997, CMJ described it as a more adult version of Batman: The Animated Series, and wrote "97 is the summer of Spawn.
+A live-action, big screen version of the mega-selling comic will be hitting theaters in August, but it's HBO's animated Todd McFarlane's Spawn that has 'cult classic' written all over it."
+They added that, "it's violent, making sense isn't always a priority and women are basically sexual currency, but Spawn is a dark, twisted ride you'll want to take more than once."
+In September 1997, Martha Day of Animation World Network compared it to other mature cable cartoons from that year, including Spicy City and South Park, writing "cable's version of animation for adults just keeps getting stranger and stranger."
+In December 1997, Gary Susman of The Boston Phoenix described 1997 as being a year where "animation grows up", writing that "Fox's King of the Hill, Comedy Central's South Park, HBO's Spawn and Spicy City, and even MTV's Daria were clearly not for the tots."